 There are of course a number of objections or comments that can be made with our way of looking at risks.
 First of all, there are a number of uncertainties.
-The conditional reasoning does not give definitive answers to questions surrounding whether these thoughts also happen in practice.
+The presented ideas do not give definitive answers to questions surrounding whether these thoughts also happen in practice.
 Secondly, there is no empirical research done (yet) to these matters.
-At this moment we agree that this article would be of more value when we could present such a formula in combination with empirical research.
-However, this has not been possible yet.

-However, in order to come to other ways of managing risks and to explore alternatives in how to deal with risks that exceed the norm; this could be a useful option.
+At this moment we agree that this article would be of more value when we could present such a model for ALARP in combination with empirical research.
+This, unfortunately, has not been possible yet.
+However, in order to come to other ways of managing risks and to explore alternatives in how to deal with risks that exceed the norm; the presented ideas could be useful options for further exploration.
 In additional research, the authors hope to make a contribution and to test whether the statements made can be verified through empirical research.